by Jane Parent

-“We know there is a biological component of seasonal affective disorder, and a potential genetic vulnerability,” says John T. Walkup, M.D., program co-director of New York-Presbyterian’s Youth Anxiety Center.
+“We know there is a biological component with seasonal affective disorder, and a potential genetic vulnerability,” says John T. Walkup, M.D., program co-director of New York-Presbyterian’s Youth Anxiety Center.
 “We usually begin to see patients with depressive disorders like this around age 13 to 14,” says Walkup.
-SAD is more common in colder northern states with shorter days, but “even in warmer states like Florida—the days are shorter with fewer hours of sunlight.”
+SAD is more common in colder northern states with shorter days.
+But “even in warmer states like Florida—the days are shorter with fewer hours of sunlight.”

 Symptoms of the “winter blues” may include a loss of energy and vitality, inability to concentrate, and difficulty sleeping.
 The hallmark symptom is anhedonia, which is the pervasive inability to experience pleasure.

 “Teens may normally appear lethargic or grumpy, and parents will correctly chalk it up to being a teenager,” says Walkup.
 “But a teenager with anhedonia doesn’t brighten in mood to questions like, ‘Tell me about a time when you enjoyed yourself?’ or, ‘What would you do today to really enjoy yourself or have fun?’
 That incapacity to really enjoy happy memories or anticipate pleasure is the hallmark symptom of depression.”